Beachside, Newfoundland and Labrador

 Beachside is a town in the Canadian province of Newfoundland and Labrador, in Notre Dame Bay.
 The town had a population of 97 in the Canada 2021 Census, down from 150 in 2011.

 Consisting in the past primarily of fishermen and miners, today it mainly consists of small families and most of the men go away for work.
 It is very scenic and provides a variety for any geographer.
 The community of Beachside, once known as Brookside and Wild Bight, was settled in the 19th century, when the mine opened in Little Bay.

 Location

 Beachside (Wild Bight) is located on the north side of Little Bay.
 The community is placed on the west side of the cove at the Bight's bottom, where there is a broad, rocky beach.

-Often one can gaze out over Backcove Hill and see huge masses of ice, in many spectacular shapes, floating across the bay.
-This area is lush, colorful and beautiful in summer when the flowers are in bloom and the sea is aquamarine, calm and serene.
+Huge masses of ice may often be seen floating across the bay over Backcove Hill during lush summer months.

 History

 Beachside was used as a summer station by fishermen from Twillingate before it was settled in the 1850s.

 According to an 1857 census there were 16 people living there, but, by 1874, this number increased to 55 and remained at that until the mid-20th century.
 The fishermen traded their catches to nearby Little Bay Islands where their families attended the Methodist church.
 Beachside residents also went to the Labrador fishery from Little Bay Island.
 Some of the men from Beachside found work as miners in Little Bay after 1878; the major impact of the mine on Beachside was the number of miners who returned to fishing after the mine closed in 1900.
 In the mid-1920s younger men left to work on the construction of the pulp and paper mill at Corner Brook, and later as loggers.
 In 1935 there were only 36 people left in the community.
 In the 1940s and 1950s the community began to grow again as people moved in from Southern Arm, Springdale, Little Bay or Little Bay Islands.
 In 1956 there were 172 people.